leMstrx/collaborative-consistent-vehicle-routing-problem-workload-balance/README.md

 # collaborative-consistent-vehicle-routing-problem-workload-balance
 ### Introduction 🚗:
-This repository addresses the Collaborative Consistent Vehicle Routing Problem (CCVRP) with a focus on achieving optimal workload balance among multiple vehicles.
+This repository addresses the Collaborative Consistent Vehicle Routing Problem (CCVRPWB) with a focus on achieving optimal workload balance among multiple vehicles.

 ## Code:
 - Main.py       -> all the optimization and plotting done here